 Step 1 – The Introductory Flight:

 All you really need to get started is to simply have a passion to learn to fly model airplanes!
 There are several members of the Spirits that have been designated as “Introductory Flight” certified.
-What that means is that they have been approved by the Academy of Model Aeronautics (AMA) to take flyers up (either on a buddy cord between two radios or on a common radio passed between the student and instructor) so that they can experience the awesomeness of model aviation without any investment whatsoever.
-If you are interested in experiencing model aviation, shoot me an email at ralph@thegrantz.com and we’ll make it happen!
+What that means is that they have been approved by the Academy of Model Aeronautics (AMA) to take flyers up so that they can experience the awesomeness of model aviation without any investment whatsoever.
+If you are interested in experiencing model aviation, shoot us an email at president@spiritsofstl.com and we’ll make it happen!

 Step 2 – Joining the AMA:

-If your going to fly your own model airplane and do it safely, you need to join the Academy of Model Aeronautics (AMA).
+If your going to fly your own model airplane and do it safely you need to join the Academy of Model Aeronautics (AMA).
 If your under the age of 19, it won’t cost you anything.
-If your a little more “kid at heart” than that, it will cost you a modest annual fee, ($75/year at the time of this article).
+If your a little more “kid at heart” then it will cost you a modest annual fee, ($75/year at the time of this article).
 The benefits of a Full Membership outweigh the investment and you’ll enjoy the following:

 1. Fly any type of model aircraft. (internal combustion, electric, heavier than 2 lbs, faster than 60mph).